NelsonClark/Hubitat/Apps/Hydro-Quebec_Dynamic_Pricing/README.md

   * Seperated Morning and Evening settings
   * Cleaned up the settings page with hideable sections
   * Added configurable notifications
+  * Added a STOP button, to disable the app when outside the Dynamic Pricing event dates

 # ToDo